Buying Bitcoin (BTC) in 2022: A Step-by-Step Guide

 How To Buy Bitcoin (BTC) In 5 Easy Steps

-To buy BTC, the first step is to Open an accout with a regulated exchange, depost funds, select Bitcoin from the trading platform list, and lastly check & confirm the bitcoins have added to your Wallet.
+To buy BTC, the first step is to open an account with a regulated exchange, deposit funds, select Bitcoin from the trading platform list, and lastly check & confirm the bitcoins have been added to your wallet.

 Step 1: Open an account with a regulated Bitcoin broker

 Step 2: Instantly deposit funds with a debit/credit card or e-wallet

 Step 3: Head over to the cryptocurrency trading area and select Bitcoin

 Step 4: Enter the amount that you want to buy

 Step 5: Confirm the order and have the coins added to your wallet

-Step 1: Choose an Online Bitcoin Broker or Exchange
+Step 1: Choose An Online Bitcoin (BTC) Broker Or Exchange

 Make no mistake about it - if you want to buy Bitcoin online you will first need to open an account with a broker or third-party exchange.
 If opting for the former, you will be able to buy Bitcoin directly from the broker.